 trails, try the trails at Nairn Falls or Shadow Lake.
 The

 and help you with area information, maps, snowshoe rentals and any

 Pemberton offers some of the best snowmobiling terrain in

-routes in the area.
+Western Canada.
 The Pemberton Ice Cap is a beautiful area

 which extends over 95,000 acres and reaches elevation of over 8,000